Blendify/blender-manual/blender_docs/manual/animation/keyframes/editing.rst

 Keyframe Animation
 ------------------

-This example shows you how to animate a cubes location, rotation, and scale.
+This example shows you how to animate a cube's location, rotation, and scale.

 #.
 First, in the *Timeline*, or other animation editors, set the frame to 1.
 #.
 With the *Cube* selected in *Object Mode*, press :kbd:`I` in the 3D View.